Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/DevOps - PM2/PM2 ecosystem.config.js - _PRIMER.md

 ### Longevity

 You may want to know how to start, stop, etc the app(s) from ecosystem.config.js.
+Refer to [[PM2 ecosystem.config.js - _Reference Longevity]]

-Refer to [[PM2 - ecosystem.config.js Reference]]
+Setup autostart.
+Refer to [[PM2 ecosystem.config.js - _Autostarts when server starts or restarts]]